-The School offers 19 one year full-time taught courses leading to the Master of Science (MSc) degree of the University of London and the Diploma of the London School of Hygiene and Tropical Medicine (DLSHTM).
-The Faculty of Infectious and Tropical Diseases runs or contributes substantially to ten of these courses and the "Immunology of Infectious Diseases" course is run from within the Department of Immunology and Infection.
-In addition, the Faculty is responsible for the three-month Diploma in Tropical Medicine and Hygiene (DTM&H), the Diploma in Tropical Nursing and offers a range of specialist short courses lasting usually one or two weeks.
-Five MSc courses are also offered by Distance-based Learning, including one on Infectious Diseases.
+The School offers 19 one-year full-time taught programmes leading to the Master of Science (MSc) degree of the University of London and the Diploma of the London School of Hygiene and Tropical Medicine (DLSHTM).
+The Faculty of Infectious and Tropical

+Diseases runs or contributes substantially to nine of these MSc programmes.
+In addition, the Faculty is responsible for the three-month Professional Diploma in Tropical Medicine and Hygiene, the Professional Diploma in Tropical Nursing and offers a range of specialist short courses lasting usually one or two weeks.
+The School offers a further six MSc programmes by Distance Learning, with the Faculty responsible for the MSc Infectious Diseases.